7 minute read

 The result of the UK election is yet another example of pollsters, commentators and markets getting it wrong.
 Should we be so surprised?

 It was pretty clear there was more uncertainty around the opinion polls than there had been in previous UK elections.
 Traditional voting patterns were expected to be more fluid, making it difficult for the pollsters.
 That is why there was such a spread of polling views in the days leading up to the election.
 In retrospect, a couple clearly had their methodology more or less correct, as they were pretty close to getting it right.
 What certainly seemed clear from all the polling was that support for the Conservatives waned over the course of the campaign, while it increased for Labour.

 It is really too soon to say how this will impact the Brexit negotiations.
 It will depend on many factors, including whether there is a change in leadership of the Conservative party, the potential for another election and how the newly formed government works with the opposition parties.
-We think the result of the election has increased the chances of a ‘softer’ Brexit, but it is hard to say at this stage for sure; not least because it is a negotiation with the EU.
-It is not simply in the gift of the UK to determine the outcome.
+We think the result of the election has increased the chances of a “softer” Brexit, but it is hard to say at this stage for sure, not least because it is a negotiation with the EU.
+It is not simply in the power of the UK to determine the outcome.

 Going into this election we had become increasingly concerned about the near-term outlook for the UK economy.
-Growth eased back materially in the first quarter and early signs for the second quarter are not particularly encouraging.
+Growth eased back materially in Q1 2017 and early signs for Q2 2017 are not particularly encouraging.
 Real wages have been squeezed and household savings have fallen sharply.
 We expect that will result in slower growth of household spending.
-At the same time, the hoped-for boost to export volumes has not materialised.
+At the same time, the hoped-for boost to export volumes has not materialized.
 There is a real risk the increased uncertainty generated by the election, which might be with us for many months, could lead households and businesses to pull back their spending even further.

 Sterling has fallen.
 If we get a soft Brexit, could the currency begin to appreciate from these levels?